plabayo/rama/rama-quic/e2e/aioquic-interop/README.md

 what it actually is.
 Nothing is skipped when a prerequisite is absent: a missing `uv` fails the run with the command to fix it.

-CI runs exactly these through `just test-quic-interop-aioquic`, in the `test-quic-interop-peers` job.
+CI runs exactly these through `just rama-quic/test-interop-aioquic`, in the `test-quic-interop-peers` job.
 The project is not part of the workspace, so `cargo test` at the repository root does not reach it.